PENG-Zhe/peng-zhe.github.io/_pages/about.md

 Our paper on Deep Reinforcement Learning for Task Allocation is accepted by Computer Communications.
 - [Jun.
 2025] Our paper on Image Denoising is accepted by IEEE/CVF ICCV 2025. <br>
 Our paper on Blockchain-based Verifiable Decentralized Identity is accepted by IEEE IoTJ. <br>
-I am invited to serve as a Program Vice-Chair of <a href="https://ieee-cybermatics.org/2025/ica3pp/index.html" target="_blank">International Conference on Algorithms and Architectures for Parallel Processing (ICA3PP 2025)</a>.
-Welcome submissions!
 - [May 2025] Our paper <a href="https://ieeexplore.ieee.org/document/10979200" target="_blank">TELEX</a> on Learned Index for Blockchain Queries is accepted by IEEE TKDE.
 - [Apr.
 2025] Our paper SecPoS on Slashable Proof-of-Stake Consensus is accepted by IEEE/ACM IWQoS 2025.
 - [Mar.
 2025] Our paper <a href="https://ieeexplore.ieee.org/document/10942549" target="_blank">WAMSPRES</a> on NPU Scheduling for UAV Embedded Systems is accepted by IEEE TPDS.